conan-io/conan-center-index/docs/adding_packages/README.md

 > **Note**: This not a testing service, it is a binary building service for **released** packages.
 Unit tests shouldn't be built nor run in recipes by default, see the [FAQs](../faqs.md#why-conancenter-does-not-build-and-execute-tests-in-recipes) for more.
 Before submitting a pull request, please ensure that it works locally for some configurations.

 - The CI system will report the build logs in the Checks tab, in the pull-request.
-- Linter and Hooks are automatically executed in the Checks too.
+- Linter and Hooks are automatically displayed in the Checks tab as well.